 NALC Health Benefits Home Health Care in SW Fort Worth/Burleson, TX

-If you or a family member receives coverage through the National Association of Letter Carriers (NALC) Health Benefit Plan and you are exploring home health care options in the SW Fort Worth or Burleson area, the reassuring news is this: NALC Health Benefits typically covers medically necessary home health services, including skilled nursing visits, physical therapy, and personal care assistance, when those services are ordered by a physician and provided by a qualified, accredited agency.
-Families in communities like Hidden Creek, Summer Creek, and throughout the Burleson corridor have accessed home care through NALC benefits — and with the right agency partner, the authorization and claims process is far more straightforward than most families expect.
+If you or a family member has coverage through the National Association of Letter Carriers (NALC) Health Benefit Plan and you need home health care in SW Fort Worth or Burleson, TX, here is the direct answer: NALC Health Benefits covers medically necessary home health services — including skilled nursing visits, physical therapy, and home health aide care — when a physician orders those services and a qualified, accredited agency provides them.
+Families in Hidden Creek, Summer Creek, Joshua Farms, Briar Meadow, and Rendon have used NALC benefits to access high-quality home care.
+With the right agency partner, the authorization process is far more manageable than most families expect.

-About NALC Health Benefit Plan
+What Is the NALC Health Benefit Plan?

-Key features that make NALC well-suited for home health care coverage include:
+Key coverage features that make NALC well-suited for home health care include:

-- Coverage for medically necessary home health aide services
+- Medically necessary home health aide services

-Home Health Services Covered by NALC Benefits
+Home Health Services Covered Under NALC Health Benefits

 Skilled Nursing Care at Home

-Skilled nursing visits are among the most commonly covered home health services under NALC.
-These visits are provided by a Registered Nurse or Licensed Vocational Nurse and may include wound care and wound VAC management, IV therapy and specialty infusions, medication management and administration, ostomy care, in-home lab draws and blood work, feeding tube management, and post-surgical monitoring.
-For patients discharging from Huguley Medical Center or AdventHealth Burleson, skilled nursing at home can serve as a direct bridge between inpatient care and full recovery — reducing readmission risk and supporting continuity of care.
+Skilled nursing visits are among the most commonly covered services under NALC Health Benefits home health care in SW Fort Worth and Burleson, TX.
+A Registered Nurse or Licensed Vocational Nurse provides these visits.
+Covered services may include wound care and wound VAC management, IV therapy and specialty infusions, medication management and administration, ostomy care, in-home lab draws, feeding tube management, and post-surgical monitoring.

 Physical, Occupational, and Speech Therapy